When Can I Apply for ILR? How to Calculate Your Qualifying Date

 How the 28-Day Window Works

-Your ILR qualifying period is typically 5 years or 10 years, depending on your route.
+Your ILR qualifying period can be 3, 5, 10, 15, or 20 years, depending on your route and qualifying factors.
 The 28-day window opens exactly 28 days before the date you complete that qualifying period.

 The Harder Question: Which Date Does Your Qualifying Period Start From?